agenteo/agenteo.github.com/source/_posts/2016-01-11-create-dependency-structures-with-local-ruby-gems.md

 Could not find gem 'drug_information (>= 0) ruby', which is required by gem 'health_plan (>= 0) ruby', in any of the sources.
 {% endhighlight %}

-There is also a second problem: we haven't created that gem.
-Let's fix that running from the local gems directory `bundle gem drug_information`.
+That's for two reasons: first `add_dependency` doesn't yet know about local gems and second we haven't created that gem.
+Let's fix the second running from the local gems directory `bundle gem drug_information`.

-Back the the real problem: `health_plan` local gem failed to find `drug_information` on rubygems.org **which you must be vigilant about**.
+The first problem is `health_plan` local gem failed to find `drug_information` on **rubygems.org which you must be vigilant about**.
 What if somebody created and published a `drug_information` gem on rubygems?

-### Local / remote gems name collisions
+### Gotcha: Local / remote gems name collisions

-I've seen this edge case happening and the result is your application uses the remote gem and your Gemfile.lock is **locked to the remote gem and prevent the local gem dependency to be picked up when created**.
-If you run in to this problem the solution is to delete the Gemfile.lock and bundle again after the local gem is created.
-A fairly safe convention to prevent this problem is to have a project specific namespace wrapping the gem name ie. `ProjectName::DrugInformation`.
+I've seen this edge case happening and the result is your application uses the remote gem and your Gemfile.lock is **locked to the remote gem and prevent the local gem dependency to be picked up when created**. *If you run in to this problem the solution is to delete the Gemfile.lock and bundle again after the local gem is created*.

+A safe way to prevent this problem is to have a project specific namespace wrapping the gem name ie. `ProjectName::DrugInformation`.
 Prefixing all your gems ie. `ProjectNameDrugInformation` works too but I find it obfuscates the gem name rather then creating proper boundaries like `ProjectName::DrugInformation` that reveals **the project** has a **drug information** boundary.

 What if your gem name isn't used on rubygems.org today but somebody publishes a `drug_information` gem tomorrow?
-Once the Gemfile.lock is locked with the local gem this edge case is not gonna be a problem anymore because even if the `Gemfile.lock` is deleted the local gem has higher priority over the remote one.
+Once the Gemfile.lock is locked with the local gem this edge case isn't a problem anymore because even if the `Gemfile.lock` is deleted the local gem has higher priority over the remote one.

-### Specify local gem dependencies
+### Add local gems dependencies path

-You can tell your local gem about its local dependencies adding to the `Gemfile`:
+You must tell your local gem about its local dependencies path via the `Gemfile`:

 {% highlight ruby %}
 path '../'